NationalAssociationOfRealtors/VehicleCounting/README.md

     1. Frame rate might be a problem.

-    2. Could not read the RTSP stream.

-    3. Strong sunlight will make some light color vehicle 'disappear'.
+    2. Strong sunlight will make some light color vehicle 'disappear'.